mozilla-ai/agent-factory/README.md

 ```bash
 agent-factory "Summarize text content from a given webpage URL" "generated_workflows/latest"
 ```
-> [!NOTE]
-> The agent-factory has been instructed to set the `max_turns` (the max number of steps that the generated agent can take to complete the workflow) to 20.
-Please inspect the generated agent code and override this value if needed (if you see the generated agent run failing due to `AgentRunError` caused by `MaxTurnsExceeded`).

 This will generate Python code for an agentic workflow that can summarize text content from a given webpage URL.
 The generated code will be saved in the `generated_workflows/latest` directory.
 The three files generated are: